-Ed Boon is wrong: the Baraka line he didn't expect to work
+Ed Boon is wrong: the Baraka line he did not expect to work

 Ed Boon, surprised, points at a screen where Baraka delivers a direct insult amidst audience laughter.